 The 80s album where every song sounds like that song.
-You know…the one on the radio that I like.
+You know…the one on the radio that you like.

 HONEYMOON SUITE’s sophomore release, 1986’s ‘The Big Prize‘, is a Pop Rock masterpiece that remains one of the 1980s top works.
 An album I played until my fingers bled…Uh?
 Yeah.

 From the guitar anthem opener “Bad Attitude“, the emotional keyboard driven “What Does It Take“, the virtuoso Rock of “Once The Feeling“, and Ian Anderson’s flute accented ballad (and personal favorite) “All Along You Knew” there’s not a bad apple in the basket.
 How to Build a Great Rock Album, 101.

 Derry Grehan (Guitars) and Ray Coburn (Keyboards) drive ear-worm melodies through Johnnie Dee’s quintessential Hard Pop voice.
 With a stellar production/recording from legends Bruce Fairbairn and Bob Rock.